Champagne,

 The Glencairn glass is the ONLY glass on the market that is designed specifically for drinking whisky and endorsed as such by the Scotch Whisky Association; it is used by every whisky company in Scotland and Ireland and many in the USA for their Bourbons.

-a tumbler does not hold and focus the aromas as much for the experience of the drinker as the Glencairn, which curve inwards towards the top of the glass.
+The traditional style of whisky glass is a cut crystal Old Fashioned whisky tumbler, the most commonly used type of whisky glass.
+However, a tumbler does not hold and focus the aromas as much for the experience of the drinker as the Glencairn, which curve inwards towards the top of the glass.
 But you do have the whisky drinker who doesn't care a whit for the aroma or olfactory orgasm.
 Inward-curved glasses are the preferred choice of connoisseurs who consider the aroma especially important to the experience of a whisky.

 If you fancy yourself a SMSW lover, you’d best have a small stock of Glencairn glasses at hand.
 Six would be about right.
 Do please remember that these are nosing and tasting glasses.
 While they can certainly be used as glasses for drinking SMSW, you could also use filigreed balloon glasses, like those used for Cognac and wine.
 The overriding factor is that they should, like the Glencairn glass, be arcing inward towards the human nose.

-Fashioned tumblers and nosing copitas are other types of glasses that are commonly used for drinking whisky.
+Old Fashioned tumblers and nosing copitas are other types of glasses that are commonly used for drinking whisky.
 The traditional style of whisky glass is a cut crystal Old Fashioned whisky tumbler, an iconic design that remains the most commonly used type of whisky glass.
 And annoys the cognoscenti, who look down at such glasses as “used by the hoi polloi” and the ignoramus!
 They will accept the brandy glass, as it provides more than just the semblance of the aroma.

 Since 2001, mini-Glencairns and Canadian Glencairns have been introduced.
 Mini Glencairns look the same as regular Glencairns but are smaller and used at distilleries for serving samples.
-Canadian Glencairns are the largest of the three, and were made for Canadian whisky that is usually served on the rocks (with ice), therefore the
+Canadian Glencairns are the largest of the three, and were made for Canadian whisky that is usually served on the rocks (with ice), therefore the Canadian Glencairn has a wider bowl and has a 340 ml (11.75 oz) capacity.

 Beware of fraud!
 SCAM artists sell GLENCARIN glasses, ripping off the unknowing customer.
 They buy these glasses from Alibaba at $0.5-1.5 per glass, the wholesale price for a minimum of 200-5000 glasses and then sell them at 1500% profit.